2stacks/docker-nginx-lb/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/2stacks/nginx-lb.svg)](https://hub.docker.com/r/2stacks/nginx-lb/)
 [![ImageLayers](https://images.microbadger.com/badges/image/2stacks/nginx-lb.svg)](https://microbadger.com/images/2stacks/nginx-lb "Get your own image badge on microbadger.com")

 Builds an NGINX Loadbalancer to balance the load of two NGINX webservers.
 Webserver content can be updated on the fly by updating files insside of 'my-site' directory.
+This project was composed in a folder named 'dock-cp-nginx-lb' which resulted in a project-name of dockcpnginxlb.
+If your folder name differs use your project-name prefix when running validation commands.

 #### Repo Links